amro/uakari/README.markdown

           :track_clicks => true,
           :track_opens  => true,
           :from_name    => "Change Me"
-     }
+          :tags         => ["awesome", "tags", "here"] #optional STS tags }

 These setting will allow you to use ActionMailer as you normally would, any calls to mail() will be sent using Mailchimp STS

+If, for some reason, you want to use ActionMailer and change your tags dynamically at runtime, you can do something like:

+    ActionMailer::Base.uakari_settings[:tags] = ["dynamically", "set", "tags"]

 ### Other Stuff